Types of marine deposits and their distribution

 Carbonate sediments deposited by the sea and preserved as ancient marine limestone are scarce on Bermuda relative to wind blown dunes, or eolianites.
 The reason for this is that sea levels over the last two million years or so were predominantly much lower than today.
 Most marine deposits are therefore submerged.

 The majority of marine limestones that do exist on Bermuda are concentrated in a narrow zone along the south shore in the central parishes.
-Although they can be similar in appearance to eolianites, they may be distinguishable on the basis of their stratification or the size of their particles, or clasts.
+Although they can be similar in appearance to eolianites, they may be distinguishable on the basis of their stratification and the size of their particles, or clasts.
 Pebbles, cobbles or large shells, for example, can be readily transported by wave action in the sea, but not by the wind (Figures 4a and 4b).

 Deposits of ancient marine limestone on Bermuda, and the environment in which they accumulated, can be identified through comparison with modern sediments.
 “The present is the key to the past” is the principle on which this approach is based.